|Meaning of the Church: Are You Called?

 Dr. Marcellino D'Ambrosio

-Flick on the television, turn to the news, and notice how hopeless things look.
+Flick on the television, turn to the news, and notice how hopeless it all looks.
 Terrorists kill hundreds and intimidate millions.
-Sub-prime mortgage crisis pushes the economy to the brink of recession.
+Government debt in the US and Europe balloons out of control and whole countries need to be bailed out.

-The future appeared equally bleak in first century Galilee.
-The king was a lackey of the hated Romans.
+Things did not appear much better in first century Galilee.
+The king was an irreligious adulterer and a lackey of the hated Romans.
 Traitorous tax collectors took a big cut of the little money people managed to earn.
-The Sea of Galilee was in truth only a lake and competition was stiff to catch its few fish.
+The Sea of Galilee was really only a moderate sized lake and competition to catch its few fish was stiff.
 Only two things were (and still are) inevitable: death and taxes.

 Into this gloom steps someone whose face radiates hope, whose words penetrate to the heart.
 To the people who live in the hellish kingdom of Herod, he announces that the heavenly kingdom is at hand.